 Working together, we can help to prevent people from getting sick from waterborne illness.

-To prevent illness and injury when swimming in follow these steps:
+To prevent illness and injury while enjoying Splash Parks, follow these steps:

-- Avoid swallowing water when swimming, pool water is disinfected but still contains germs!
+- Avoid swallowing splash pad water, it is disinfected but still contains germs!

-- Shower with soap and water BEFORE and AFTER swimming.
+- Shower with soap and water BEFORE and AFTER enjoying a splash pad.

 - Provide continuous and close supervision to recreators - no running to avoid slips and falls!